IS CHRISTMAS REALLY CHRISTIAN?

 Links to References

 1. The History Channel website (2005).
 The History of Christmas.
-Retrieved February 12, 2007, from http://www.historychannel.com/exhibits/holidays/christmas/trees.html
+Retrieved December 19, 2012, from http://www.history.com/topics/history-of-christmas-trees

 2. Encyclopedia Romana (2007).
 Saturnalia [Electronic Version].
 Retrieved February 12, 2007 from http://penelope.uchicago.edu/~grout/encyclopaedia_romana/calendar/saturnalia.html